tomasc/mongoid_traffic/README.md

 	$ gem install mongoid_traffic

-## Basic Usage
+## Usage

 Log your traffic like this:

-	Mongoid::TrafficLogger.log('/pages/123', user_agent: user_agent_string, referer: referer_string)
+	Mongoid::TrafficLogger.log()

-Or, in case of Rails, you can use the `after_action` macro in your controllers:
+Or, in case of Rails, you can use the `.after_action` macro with the `#log_traffic` helper method in your controllers:

 	class MyController < ApplicationController
 		after_action :log_traffic, only: [:show]
 	end

+### Scope

+You can scope the log using the (optional) `scope:` argument:

+	Mongoid::TrafficLogger.log(scope: '/pages/123')

+Or, in case of Rails controller:

+	class MyController < ApplicationController
+		after_action :log_scoped_traffic, only: [:show]
+	end

+By default, the `:log_scoped_traffic` method scopes your log by the request path (for example '/pages/123').
+You can override this with your scope like this:

+	class MyController < ApplicationController
+		after_action { |c| c.log_scoped_traffic(scope: 'my-scope-comes-here') }, only: [:show]
+	end

+It might be good idea to use both methods in order to log access to the whole site as well as access to individual pages:

+	class MyController < ApplicationController
+		after_action :log_traffic, only: [:show]
+		after_action :log_scoped_traffic, only: [:show]
+	end

 ## Accessing the log

 ### Access count

-The total number of views across all properties within a specific month can be accessed like this:
+The total number of views within a specific month can be accessed like this:

 	Mongoid::TrafficLog.for_year(2014).for_month(8).access_count

-The total number of views per property per specific date like this:
+The total number of views per scope per specific date like this:

-	Mongoid::TrafficLog.for_property('/pages/123').for_date(Date.today).access_count

-### User Agent

-### Referer

-## Classes

-This gem consists of two basic classes: `MongoidTraffic::Logger` and `MongoidTraffic::Log`.
-The `Logger` takes care of upserting data in to the db using atomic updates, while the `Log` class is a `Mongoid::Document` class that wraps the records into neat models with scopes and helper methods for querying the log.

-## Logging

-To log traffic:

-	Mongoid::TrafficLogger.log(property)

-Where `property` might be for example path of tracked view: `/pages/123`

-This will create/update the following Mongoid month in a year:

-	MongoidTraffic::Log y(year): 2014, m(month): 8, d(day): nil, rid(property): nil, ac(access_count): 1
-	MongoidTraffic::Log y(year): 2014, m(month): 8, d(day): nil, rid(property): /pages/123, ac(access_count): 1

-And for for specific date:

-	MongoidTraffic::Log y(year): 2014, m(month): 8, d(day): 13, rid(property): nil, ac(access_count): 1
-	MongoidTraffic::Log y(year): 2014, m(month): 8, d(day): 13, rid(property): /pages/123, ac(access_count): 1

-Always tracking access to a `property` as well as an access across all properties.
+	Mongoid::TrafficLog.for_date(Date.today).access_count

 ### User Agent